A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Dynamic Correctness

 \end{itemize} Thus, we have $\Cb{}{}{V} = \big\{\Cb{V_1 V_2}{x_1 x_2}{V^1},\ \Cb{V_1}{x_1}{V^2},\ \Cb{V_2}{x_2}{V^3},\ \Cb{\epsilon}{\epsilon}{V} \big\}$. \end{example} \begin{definition} Given a value $V$, the set $\Cb{\tilde W}{\tilde x}{V}$, where $\fn{V} = \wtd x$ is defined as follows:

 \end{definition} \begin{definition}[Relating values] The relation $\vrelate$ on values (with indexed names) is defined as follows:

-where $\valuesrelate$ is the relation from \Cref{def:valuesrelate}. \end{definition} Thus, in the definition of $\Cb{\tilde W}{\tilde x}{V}$, the value $V$ is related to the triggered break down values with $\wtd B$ substituted for $\wtd x$ such that $\wtd W \vrelate \wtd B$.
+where $\valuesrelate$ is the relation from \Cref{mst:def:valuesrelate}. \end{definition} Thus, in the definition of $\Cb{\tilde W}{\tilde x}{V}$, the value $V$ is related to the triggered break down values with $\wtd B$ substituted for $\wtd x$ such that $\wtd W \vrelate \wtd B$.

-Additionally, to define $\Cb{\tilde W}{\tilde x}{-}$ for processes, we have to observe the behaviour of processes enclosed in the received trigger and characteristic values.
-Further, we have to observe the behaviour of trigger processes of shape $\htrigger{t}{V}$.
+Additionally, to define $\Cb{\tilde W}{\tilde x}{-}$ for processes, we have to observe the behavior of processes enclosed in the received trigger and characteristic values.
+Further, we have to observe the behavior of trigger processes of shape $\htrigger{t}{V}$.
 For this we need to define a relation $\processrelate$ on processes that contains pairs

 where $x:C$ and $\len{\wtd x} = \len{\Gt{C}}$ and $V \vrelate W$.

 Before we define $\processrelate$ we need the following auxiliary definition: \begin{definition}[Relating names] We define $\processrelate$ as the relation on names defined as